 Importing the Example File

-Import the example data flow (*.lna) by following the instructions in the section titled "Importing data flows and library nodes" within the "Sharing Data Flows and Library Nodes" help section.
+Import the example data flow (*.lna) by following the instructions in the section titled "Importing and exporting data flows and library nodes" within the "Sharing Documents" help section.

 Read in multiple files from a directory

-- Add a Directory List node (Input Connectors) to your canvas.
+- Add a Directory List node (located in the Input Connectors section of the node library) to your canvas.

 - In the Properties panel for the Directory List node, enter in the directory name where your files are saved and enter in the file pattern that you want to search for.
 For example, you can search of ALL files in the directory by entering "*.*" or you can search for files that all have "sales" at the start of filename by putting "sales*".
 In this example, we have the sample data saved in a folder "C:\Data360Analyze\Examples\data" and we want to find all the Excel files so the pattern to search is "*.xlsx".